atyvaert/ML--predicting-hotel-prices/README.md

 MODELS
 ---------------------------------------------------------------------------------------------------

-Because some models had to train for a long time, these models were as a workspace object after they were trained.
+Because some models had to train for a long time, these models were saved as a workspace object after they were trained.
 In this way the user is able to load these models into their environment if retraining would be necessary.
 The folder called models contains all these workspace objects of the models.